Today, in celebration of Environmenstrual Week we’ve launched a new campaign to help bring plastic-free periods to the high-street.

 Period products are the 5th most common item found on Europe’s beaches - more widespread than single-use coffee cups, cutlery or straws.
 Most of these products find their way into our waterways and onto our beaches.
 This is because they’ve been incorrectly disposed of - flushed down the toilet.

 Almost half of British people with periods buy their period products in the supermarket.
-Yet 3 of the 9 main UK retailers don’t stock a single plastic-free period product.
+Yet four of the 9 main UK retailers don’t stock a single plastic-free period product.
 This includes Morrisons, one of The Big 4!
 Of those who do stock plastic-free products, none stock the full range (plastic-free disposables, menstrual cups, period pants, reusable pads) in all their stores.
 A recent UK survey told us that people who haven’t switched to #plasticfreeperiods say that their main barrier was the lack of plastic-free products where they shop.

 We think it’s a #BloodyShame that supermarkets aren’t offering more plastic-free options.
 Especially, since most of them have signed up to support the UK Plastics Pact – an industry-wide initiative which says it aims to reduce avoidable plastic waste.
 Clearly the Plastics Pact is not holding up too well in UK supermarkets aisles!